woohoolabs/yin/README.md

 }
 ```

 Generally, you don't use resources directly.
-Only documents need them to be able to fill the "data",
+Only documents need them to be able to fill the "data", the "included",
-the "included" and the "relationship" members in the responses.
+and the "relationship" members in the responses.

 ### Hydrators